LowUp/Blog_app/README.md

 # Project details
- React app that allows the user to post, edit and delete articles using a simulated back-end with a JSON file.
+ React app that allows the user to post, edit and delete articles using a simulated back-end with a JSON server.

  * Features:
   * Post articles.